 There are two tourist routes on Bonaire, one over the southern part and one over the northern part of the island.
 Because there are no traffic lights on Bonaire you never have to wait for the red traffic light!
 There are also few roundabouts on Bonaire.
 In only a few places on the Bonairian road network you will encounter them.

-For example, the police have started the action: 'Do not park on the sidewalk'.
-In Kralendijk in particular, many vehicles are parked on the sidewalk, causing a lot of discomfort on the public road.
-If you want to park your car, there are plenty of opportunities in the parking spaces 'Centrumgebied' (center area), in the parking lot of the stadium and behind the post office.
+For example, the police have initiated the campaign: 'No parking on the sidewalk'.
+Especially in Kralendijk many vehicles are parked on the sidewalks, causing a lot of inconvenience on the public roads.
+There are ample opportunities for motorists to park their cars in parking areas at the stadium parking lot and behind the post office.

-Pay close attention to crossing donkeys, goats, pigs and dogs when exploring Bonaire by car.
-They cross the road unexpectedly.
-It often produces nice photo moments.
+Be vigilant for crossing donkeys, goats, pigs, and dogs when exploring Bonaire by car.
+They certainly don't pay attention to you and might cross the road unexpectedly.
+It often leads to some enjoyable photo opportunities.

-The taxi stands are located at the airport and at the big hotels.
-Taxis on Bonaire do not have a meter, the rates are fixed.
-The taxi drivers must have the price list in the taxi.
-At the airport the rates can be read on a sign.
+Taxi stands are located at the airport and near the major hotels on Bonaire.
+Taxis on Bonaire do not have meters; their fares are fixed.
+Taxi drivers are required to have a list of fares displayed inside the taxi.
+The rates can also be found on a sign at the airport.

 On sunny Bonaire it is of course great to transport yourself with a scooter, moped or motorcycle.
 There are plenty of opportunities on Bonaire to rent them.
 Even Harley Davidson enthusiasts can get their money's worth on Bonaire, these machines are also for sale or rent on the island.